fvargaspiedra/RSSummarizer/Backend/consumer/README.md

 # Development and testing

 The module expects a JSON with the input structure shown in the previous section.
-The output will be stored in a noSQL database to be used by the front-end.
+The output will be stored in a noSQL database (MongoDB) to be used by the front-end.

+To install MongoDB, depending on your OS you can download it from here: https://www.mongodb.com/download-center/community and follow the installation instructions depending on your OS.

+For Mac, you can follow these instructions: https://treehouse.github.io/installation-guides/mac/mongo-mac.html.
+Make sure you create the /data/db directory after installing.

 # Authors